-Today, strategic foresight and scenario planning is being applied in strategy design and policy planning processes throughout the private and public sector.
-It plays an increasingly important role in assessing risks and unintended consequences of decisions in a highly volatile and uncertain environment.
-Strategic foresight aims at identifying weak signals of change and reveal “unknown unknowns”.
-Depending on their interplay, their dynamics and their influence on the system at stake, they may lead into completely different kinds of futures (scenarios).
+Today ‘strategic foresight’ and ‘scenario planning’ are being applied in strategy design and policy planning processes throughout the private and public sectors.
+They play an increasingly important role in assessing the risks and unintended consequences of decisions in a highly volatile and uncertain environment.
+Strategic foresight aims to identify weak signals of change and reveal ‘unknown unknowns’.
+Depending on their interplay, their dynamics and their influence on the system at stake, they may lead to completely different kinds of futures (scenarios).
 These alternative futures may hold risks and dangers but also chances, opportunities and leeway for action.
-The more decision-makers have thought through such alternative narratives of change, the better they are prepared in case of their emergence, contributing to the ability of ‘anticipatory governance’.
+The more decision-makers have thought through such alternative narratives of change, the better prepared they will be to respond to these alternatives should they arise, thus enabling them to exercise ‘anticipatory governance’.

 During 2018-19, the Dahrendorf Foresight Project “European Security in 2030” brought together experts from 12 countries to look into the future, engaging in a strategic and systematic conversation about the drivers of European security in the decade ahead.
 The result is a collection of six ‘alternative futures’ that – taking into account political, technological, socioeconomic and migratory trends – suggest various versions of tomorrow’s reality.
 While the presented scenarios are simply representations of what “could be”, they are uniquely informative for anyone considering where current global trends might lead in 10 years’ time.

 Foresight II – “Enhancing Europe’s Global Deployment of Power: Eight Proposals”